'I didn't look up to rugby players. I idolised Nadal'

 Baird, who turns 24 on Wednesday, was introduced to fishing by his father.
 It was his 12th birthday and he enjoyed catching mackerel, pollock and cod off Kilmore Quay in Wexford.

-He says it took him a long time to pick it back up again, but having rediscovered his love for it, fishing - as well as the odd bit of golf - offers him a welcome sense of solitude away from the intensity of Test-level rugby.
+He says it took him a long time to pick it back up again but, having rediscovered his love for it, fishing - as well as the odd bit of golf - offers him a welcome sense of solitude away from the intensity of Test-level rugby.

-"It's very therapeutic, fishing, because you're out there and you don't know when you're going to get a hit, and you might not get a hit, so it teaches you a great level of discipline and patience.
+"It's very therapeutic, fishing, because you're out there and you don't know when you're going to get a hit and you might not get a hit, so it teaches you a great level of discipline and patience.

-"Then if it's a good day it's calm, still, you can hear the birds around you and just chill out.
+"Then if it's a good day, it's calm, you can hear the birds around you and just chill out.
 It's very nice.

 "A lot of the time I'd just go by myself.
 It's very relaxing.
 I feel very present when I'm there."